usdot-jpo-ode/asn1_codec/http-test/README.md

 These can be run in the VScode or CLion IDE.
 In VScode, install the [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client) extension.

-* [batch-json.http](batch-json.http) - Tests the batch endpoint
+* [batch-json.http](batch-json.http) - Tests the endpoint for decoding a batch of JSON messages.
+* [batch-text-plain.http](batch-text-plain.http) - Tests the endpoint for decoding batch of plain text hex messages.
-* [batch-text-plain.http](batch-text-plain.http) - Tests the endpoint for decoding a single hex message
+* [spat-uper-to-xer.http](spat-uper-to-xer.http) - Tests the endpoint for decoding a SPAT UPER hex message to XER.

 ## .sh scripts